NKhaniDev/Sudoku/README.md

 ### Color palette
-Colors have been used in this projectL
+Colors have been used in this project:

 ![Wireframe](assets/readme-assets/Color-pallete.png)